 Complex orchestration and lifecycle management

-AI agents, particularly those leveraging generative models, may produce inaccurate or unintended responses (“hallucinations”) or execute incorrect actions.
-In customer support, such errors can undermine trust and require stringent validation mechanisms.
+AI agents, particularly those powered by generative AI or large language models, may produce unintended responses or perform incorrect tasks.
+In customer support, such errors can compromise trust and necessitate rigorous validation mechanisms.

 Data access, sensitivity, and compliance risks